Duke-Translational-Bioinformatics/reproducible-research-anecdotes/version_control/tracking_changes/README.md

 Once a changed file is staged, it can be:

   + changed again before it is comitted.
 This results in the file being staged in the form it was originally staged at, and unstaged in its current form
+  (watch out!.
+If you commit the file when it is in both an earlier staged form, and an unstaged new form, ALL CHANGES ARE COMMITTED!)
   + removed from staging

 'Changes' to files can include addition, modification, and deletion.
-Directories are NOT actually tracked in a git repository unless there is a file within the directory to track.
+Directories are NOT actually tracked in a git repository unless there is a file/directory within the directory to track.
 If you want to store empty directories place a .keep file in them.